INFORMATION FOR PARENTS

 All children are returned to school, unless the school has been informed of alternative arrangements (e.g. to be taken home by a neighbour, etc.)

 The school policy on parents providing courtesy transport is – the vehicle must be registered, have a current Warrant of Fitness, be insured, the driver must hold a current, full drivers licence and seat belts must be worn.
+Prior to any school EOTC there are Risk Assessment/Management processes to follow for our staff.
+These are quite comprehensive as we take the safety of your child/ren very seriously.

 SICKNESS OR ACCIDENTS